barryclark/jekyll-now/_posts/2016-12-14-visual-interactive-guide-basics-neural-networks.md

 How does gradient descent know where its next step should be?
 Calculus.
 You see, knowing the function we're minimizing (our loss function, the average of (y_ - y)² for all our data points), and knowing the current inputs into it (the current weight and bias, the derivatives of the loss function tell us which direction to nudge W and B in order to minimize the error.

+Learn more about gradient descent and how to use it to calculate the new weights & bias in the first lectures of Coursera's [Machine Learning](https://www.coursera.org/learn/machine-learning) course.

 ## And Then There Were Two